IISM-Ethereum/Guide/README.md

 ## 7. How to connect nodes to your private blockchain
 Simply use the **same gensis block** and the **same network id**.
-*(Since we are on the same machine, we need to change the port and the datadir)*
+*(Since for test purposes you might want to run two nodes on the very same machine, simply change the port and the datadir)*

 #####7.1 First Node: